Free your mind and find the joy you deserve by being YOU.

 They choose when to engage.

-They no longer live constantly on guard.
+They stop living constantly on guard.

 Their presence becomes steady enough for their child to lean into.